 Section 4.
 Dues Deductions from North County Section.
 The Corporation shall cause to be deducted thirty-five percent (35%) of the dues collected from members of the Corporation for membership in the North County Section of the Corporation (“NCS Dues Deduction”).
 The NCS Dues Deduction shall be used at the discretion of the Corporation.

 Section 2.
 Annual Meeting.
-Unless the Board of Directors shall for good cause at least sixty (60) days prior thereto, determine otherwise, the regular monthly meeting of the Corporation in May shall be the annual meeting of the Corporation for the announcement of President-elect and Directors, and for such other business as would appropriately be transacted at such annual meeting.
+Unless the Board of Directors shall for good cause at least sixty (60) days prior thereto, determine otherwise, the regular quarterly meeting of the Corporation in May shall be the annual meeting of the Corporation for the announcement of President-elect and Directors, and for such other business as would appropriately be transacted at such annual meeting.

 Section 3.
 Quorum.
 The members of the Corporation present at any regular or any specially called meeting of the Corporation shall constitute a quorum of the Corporation to transact any business thereof.